Nicholas C. Bala

-- Co-author of recent reports for government of Canada on family violence, legal status of polygamy, child witnesses and child support
+- Co-author of recent reports for government of Canada on family violence, child witnesses in the criminal justice system, and parental relocation after separation.

 - Frequently presenting to professional groups on issues relating to family and children's law, for such organizations as National Judicial Institute, Federation of Law Societies, Ontario Bar Association and Law Society of Upper Canada

-- Co-winner of Queen's University Prize for Excellence Research in 2006, and three times winner of Law Students Society teaching award.
+- Three times winner of Law Students Society teaching award

 - Ontario Bar Association, Award for Excellence in Family Law, 2009

 - Elected Fellow of the Royal Society of Canada, 2013

 - Principal investigator of interdisciplinary group of researchers on child witness issues with funding from Social Sciences & Humanities Research Council, 1999 - 2014